sagemath/sagewiki_to_gh-2022-10-10/combinat/FPSAC09/projects.md

 == Bug squashing! ==

-PEOPLE: Franco Saliola, Jason Bandlow
+PEOPLE: Franco Saliola, Jason Bandlow, Florent Hivert

   There are bugs in Sage that need fixin':